litecart/litecart/DEVELOPER.md

 Done!
 Node.js should now have installed all necessary libraries, you can now use any of the following commands:

-    grunt         (Launches all grunt tasks)
-    grunt less    (Compile and minify .min.css from .less) grunt uglify  (Uglify and minify .min.js from .js) grunt replace (Update version number in scripts from package.js) grunt phplint (Check scripts for syntax errors) grunt watch   (Watch for changes in .less and .js and update minified versions on the fly)
+    npm update             Update your node modules to newer versions npm run build          Compile and minify/uglify .min.css .min.js npm run watch          Watch for changes in .less and .js and update minified versions on the fly npm run phplint        Check PHP scripts for syntax errors

-    npm update    (Update your node modules to newer versions)

 # Social Coding